TarekTaha/kuri_ros_uav_commander/README.md

-KURI ROS Infrastructure
+KURI ROS UAV Commander
 =======================

-Khalifa University Robotics Institute ROS Infrastructure
+Khalifa University Robotics Institute ROS UAV components used to track, and control the motion of multiple UAVs